Medbjd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 __9.Duplicate last line:__\nWrite a script that duplicates the last line of the file iacta.
 __10. No more javascript:__\nscript that deletes all the regular files (not the directories) with a .js __11.
 Don't just count your directories, make your directories count:__\nCounts the number of directories and sub-directories in the current directory
+__12. What’s new:__\nCreate a script that displays the 10 newest files in the current directory.